switz/driver/README.md

 ## Docs

-The `driver` function takes an object parameter with two keys: `states` and `flags`.
+The `driver` function takes an object parameter with two keys: `states` and `derived`.

 `states` is an object whose keys are the potential state values.
 Passing boolean values into these keys dictates which state key is currently active.
 The first key with a truthy value is the active state.

-`flags` is an object whose keys derive their values from what the current state key is.
-There are three interface for the `flags` object.
+`derived` is an object whose keys derive their values from what the current state key is.
+There are three interface for the `derived` object.

 ### States